suchipi/safety-match/README.md

 My solution provides the same advantages over switch statements that I mentioned earlier:

-- If you don't handle all the variants, either TypeScript or Flow will warn you that you forgot some (depending on which you use)
-- You don't have to put `break`s in
+- You don't have to put `break`s in.
 - `msg.match(...)` is an expression, and it evaluates to the return value of each match handler.
+- If you don't handle all the variants, TypeScript will warn you that you forgot some.

 I'll explain everything that's going on in the "Usage and Explanation" section below.